 In 2020, Sage won an award from ArtEquity for their advocacy in the arts community.
 In 2019, Sage was a finalist for the Community Arts Award (Toronto Arts Foundation).
 In 2018, Sage won the 2nd place Defty Award (Canadian Cultural Society of the Deaf) for their ASL poetry production of “The Four Elements.”
 Sage is also the founder of Deaf, What? and That Deaf Witch.

-If you want to connect with Sage, feel free to contact them/her at [email protected]
+If you want to connect directly with Sage, feel free to contact them/her at [email protected]

 In Partnership with Phoenix The Fire